Next James Bond Odds: Francis Now Favored to Be the Next Bond

 If Amazon MGM truly wants to go away from a big-name actor, then Turner is a great option, because while he's not the reason any of his films have been box office hits, he's still played key roles in films that have crossed $400 million at the box office.

-At just 27, Elordi is not only one of the youngest on this list, but also the only Australian being seriously considered, though it's worth mentioning the franchise has gone Down Under before with the casting of George Lazenby.
+Elordi is the only Australian being seriously considered, though it's worth mentioning the franchise has gone Down Under before with the casting of George Lazenby.
 While a talented actor, his casting and body of work typically lean more towards romantic drama roles than anything resembling a spy thriller.

 Elordi has built his reputation through roles in Euphoria and Saltburn, and though he pivoted to an auteur-driven project, earning an Oscar nomination for his role in Guillermo Del Toro’s Frankenstein.
 His latest role was as Heathcliff in Emerald Fennell's Wuthering Heights.